-With regard to land contamination the Planning regulations make it clear that developers and landowners are responsible for ensuring that land is suitable for its proposed use.
-Adequate site investigation is required to show that that the effects of pollution on health, the natural environment and the general amenity have been taken into account.
+Regarding land contamination, the Planning regulations make it clear that developers and landowners are responsible for ensuring that land is suitable for its proposed use.
+Adequate site investigation is required to show that that the effects of pollution on health, the natural environment and the general amenity have been considered.
 As a minimum, the land should not be capable of being determined as contaminated under Part 2A, after it has been remediated through the planning process.
+A guidance document was produced in 2020 to assist applicants and those involved with the contaminated land process.

-Environmental Permitting
+• Environmental Permitting